 When was the last time you had ‘me time’?
 Did something for yourself without feeling selfish.
 Doing something to make you feel good?

 It is this mystical concept which allows a mother to take a morning, an afternoon, hell, even a whole day if possible, to step back from the day to day and just relax.

-My ‘me time’ consists of me sending the kids off the daycare and kindergarten and then going to work.
+My ‘me time’ consists of me sending the kids off to the daycare and kindergarten and going to work.
 It could be work of the paid variety, or the unpaid kind where I literally start in one corner of the house and clean until my time is up and the kids come back home to undo all of that hard work.

 We are all guilty of it, but now is the time to do something about it.